Acting Navy Secretary Lashes Out On Virus-Plagued Ship At Commander He Fired

 "I have not listened to a recording of my remarks since speaking to the crew so I cannot verify if the transcript is accurate.
 The spoken words were from the heart, and meant for them," he wrote in a message emailed by the Pentagon's press operation.
 "I stand by every word I said, even, regrettably any profanity that may have been used for emphasis."

-Asked at a White House news conference Monday evening about the dispute between the acting navy secretary and Crozier, President Trump suggested he may personally intervene to resolve the matter.
+Asked at a White House news conference Monday evening about the dispute between the acting Navy secretary and Crozier, President Trump suggested he may personally intervene to resolve the matter.

 "You have two good people and they're arguing," he said.
 "I'm good at settling these arguments."